-Vaginal dryness, dry and itchy vagina and painful intercourse as a result are some of the not so discussed struggles of women.
-It is not because vaginal dryness is uncommon.
+Vaginal dryness, dry and itchy vagina and painful sexual intercourse are some of the not so discussed struggles of women.
+And it is not because vaginal dryness is uncommon!

-Since the health issue and related discomforts of dry vagina affect majority of the women at multiple stages of her life, it definitely shouldn’t be dealt with in silence.
+Since the discomforts of dry vagina affect majority of the women at multiple stages of their life, it definitely shouldn’t be dealt with in silence.

 What is Vaginal Dryness?

-However, with the advent of age or due to hormonal imbalances, there is less moisture in an around the vagina.
-This leads to observed symptoms such as pain, tightness and dryness.
+However, with menopause or due to hormonal imbalances, estrogen level goes down in a woman’s body.
+This leads to observed symptoms such as pain, dry skin, tightening and dryness.

-Some of the symptoms of vaginal dryness are also part of the symptoms of vaginal atrophy (loss of vaginal skin and moisture).
+Some of the symptoms of vaginal dryness are also part of the symptoms of vaginal atrophy (loss of vaginal tissue and moisture).
 These are thus referred to as Genitourinary Symptoms of Menopause (GSM).